New & Used Cadillac XTS: In Depth

 GET A FREE PRICE QUOTE

 The Cadillac XTS is a large sedan that's more affordable than many of its Japanese and German competitors, but there’s a larger, more luxurious Cadillac on its way.
-The XTS seeks to continue Cadillac’s return to the former “standard of the world” status as one of the company’s newest models.
-The XTS has been joined by its smaller sibling, the ATS, and the redesigned, mid-range CTS models.
+The XTS aims to continue Cadillac’s return to the former “standard of the world” status as one of the company’s newest models.
+The XTS has been joined by its smaller brother, the ATS, and the redesigned, mid-range CTS models.

 The XTS is built at GM’s plant in Oshawa, Ontario, Canada.
 For more details, visit our review of the 2014 Cadillac XTS.